Technologicat/mcpyrate/README.md

 All macro-import statements must appear at the top level of a module.

-`mcpy` prevents you from accidentally using macros as regular functions in your code by transforming the macro-import into:
+`mcpyrate` prevents you from accidentally using macros as regular functions in your code by transforming the macro-import into:

 ```python
 import module